ma-b/hirsch-walks/Spindles/docs/src/man/plots.md

 Note that these are [axis attributes of Plots.jl](https://docs.juliaplots.org/latest/generated/attributes_axis/) and overwrite the default values used in `plot2face`.

+Pairs of edges can be marked up as follows:

 ````@example plots
 plot_arr = [